jvisenti/SwiftReview/README.md

   ```
   You will now see your branch in the branches dropdown on the GitHub page for your fork.

-6. Go to the GitHub page for your fork (`https://github.com/<your_github_username>/SwiftReview`).
-Click the `New Pull Request` button to create a Pull Request into this repository.
+6. Go to the GitHub page for your fork (`https://github.com/<your_github_username>/SwiftReview`), and click the `New Pull Request` button.

+7. Select your branch from the right side dropdown menu.
+You should see a diff appear below showing the changes you made on your branch.
 Provide a relevant title and description, and then click `Create Pull Request`.

-7. Wait for your code to be reviewed.
+8. Wait for your code to be reviewed.
 Leave a comment on your pull request tagging `@jvisenti` for quicker review.